What is the Hubble Telescope?

 The Hubble Telescope has been instrumental in many important discoveries since its launch.

-For example, it helped scientists better understand the age and size of the universe, as well as its rate of expansion.
+For example, it has helped scientists better understand the age and size of the universe, as well as its expansion rate.

 It has also allowed astronomers to observe some of the most distant objects in space, including galaxies that are billions of light years away.

-Despite its numerous successes over the years, however, the Hubble Telescope has had its challenges.
+Despite its numerous successes over the years, however, the Hubble Telescope has not been without its challenges.

-Perhaps one of its biggest setbacks came in 1993, when a flaw was discovered in its primary mirror.
+Perhaps one of its biggest setbacks occurred in 1993, when a flaw was discovered in its primary mirror.

 This problem was eventually fixed by a team of astronauts during a repair mission in 1997, but it delayed some scientific observations for several years.